 What's the Difference?
 Cortado vs. Macchiato

-For those familiar with Italian coffee drink macchiato, must be wondering what is the if Cortado is a Spanish counterpart to the Italian Macchiato and what is the difference.
-The difference between Cortado and Macchiato is that a Macchiato is an espresso “stained” with once or two spoons of milk, while the cortado uses the same amount of milk and espresso.
+For those familiar with Italian coffee drink Macchiato, must be wondering if Cortado is a Spanish counterpart to the Italian Macchiato and what is the difference.
+The difference between Cortado and Macchiato is that a Macchiato is an espresso “stained” with one or two spoons of milk, while the Cortado uses the same amount of milk and Espresso.

 How to make a Cortado